 There are several settings that can be configured to suit different skill levels.
 Players can choose their preferred board size, time limit, word length, scoring method, dictionary size, etc. The default Dictionary is American (US) with option to include other English dialects such as British (GB), Canadian (CA) and/or Australian (AU) based on the word lists compiled by SCOWL (And Friends).

 Dice of the 4x4 board can be configured based on the "original" Boggle version of 1972 or on the "modern" letter distribution that is optimized to yield the most number of possible words.
 With the old setup, words are harder to discover — the one loved by the experts.
 Dice matrices in the 5x5 and 6x6 boards always follow the optimized versions.
 A random combination is generated in every new round of play.

 "Play solo" mode is available and it is equipped with search to show all possible words from SCOWL Size 70 dictionary.
 A "don't disturb" button is provided to allow/restrict invites.
 Multiplayer sessions could be free-for-all or by teams.
 Any player can act as "Host" to create a new session (room) and the rest may join as "Challengers".
 Closed sessions could be made exclusive with a private code or minimum Elo allowed.

 The scoring adheres to the traditional Boggle point system according to word length but implements right-minus-wrong rule to penalize adventurous players.
 Options for this setting are "Cancel if common", "Count all words" (no cancel) and "Score shared by finders".
 Abbreviations and known acronyms are accepted but given no score.

 Players are ranked using the Elo rating system.
-Bonus Elo will be awarded to round winners and 2 runners-up but not bottom.
-Playing solo will also earn some Elo after attaining score of at least 5 pts.
-More ELO points are at stake during official tournaments.
+Bonus Elo will be awarded every round with respect to position (up to 10th) except the bottom.
+Playing solo will also earn some Elo if score is at least 5 pts.
 The all-time list of Top 50 players is being updated in real-time.